phoe/protest/doc/protocol.md

       States if the types and ftypes of the elements should be declaimed when the protocol is executed.
 If not supplied, it defaults to `T`.

-    For details, see Options and Protocol Elements below.
+    For element definition, see Protocol Elements below.

   * **Macro `EXECUTE-PROTOCOL`**